 6.7.
 Acknowledgments.
 The acknowledgments are located after the main text and before the reference list.
-Acknowledgments should contain the author contributions paragraph, brief statements of assistance, the guarantor's name (person[s] taking responsibility for the contents of the article), funding/financial support, and reference to prior publication of the study in abstract form, where applicable.
+Acknowledgments should contain the author contributions paragraph, brief statements of assistance, the guarantor's name (person[s] taking responsibility for the contents of the article), funding/financial support, conflict of interest statement, and reference to prior publication of the study in abstract form, where applicable.

 6.8.
 References.
-The reference list should go at the end of the document, after the main text and acknowledgments (if applicable) and before the tables.
+Please place the reference list after the main text and acknowledgments (if applicable).
 Original Articles are limited to 40 references.
 Letters are allowed 5 references.
 Review Articles are allowed 60 references, and meta-analyses should have no more than 40 references.

 Reference numbers in the text should appear in chronological order in normal type and in parentheses [e.g., “In the study by Norton et al. (23)...”].
 Please do not use the footnote or endnote function to cite studies or create a reference list.
 A reference manager must have the ability to customize the display of references.
 For example, the reference application should have the option to list the references at the end of the paper, as opposed to listing the references as endnotes or footnotes at the bottom of each page, and should not embed the list in the text as a series of endnotes/footnotes.
 When using a reference manager (e.g., Thomson's EndNote Reference Program), don't forget to generate the list as a bibliography in a style suitable to Diabetes Care, and then save and submit as the final step to creating the references.
 Otherwise, references should be manually inserted.